tomasvn/gulp-project/README.md

 ### Future Update - v0.6.1
 - [ ] Set up source maps in build
 - [ ] Inline critical css in build
+- [ ] Add files size to output - which will log out the full size

 ---
 ## [MIT License](LICENSE.md)